 Providers should use this guidance to ensure that risk management practices adequately address these risks.
 The Mississippi Department of Banking and Consumer Finance will carefully scrutinize risk management processes, policies, and procedures in this area.
-Providers that do
+Providers that do not adequately manage these risks will be asked to take remedial action.

-1 Interest-only and payment option ARMs are variations of conventional ARMs, hybrid ARMs, and fixed rate products.
+&lt;sup>1 Interest-only and payment option ARMs are variations of conventional ARMs, hybrid ARMs, and fixed rate products.
 Refer to the Appendix for additional information on interest-only and payment option ARM loans.
 This guidance does not apply to reverse mortgages; home equity lines of credit ("HELOCs"), other than as discussed in the Simultaneous Second-Lien Loans section; or fully amortizing residential mortgage loan products.

-$^{^{2}}$ Refer to the Appendix for additional information on reduced documentation and simultaneous second-lien loans.
+&lt;sup>2 Refer to the Appendix for additional information on reduced documentation and simultaneous second-lien loans.